Judith combines a rare articulate sensibility in dance and in writing, specializing in Jewish dance.

 She grew up in Minneapolis and began her dance training with Lillian Vail.
 Her beloved ballet teachers were Lorand and Anna Andahazy, de Basil Ballet Russe dancers who settled in Minnesota.
 With them she had her first experience performing in their Ballet Borealis on the famed Northrop stage at the University of MN in "Scheherazade" accompanied by Antol Dorati conducting the Minneapolis Symphony.

 To broaden her education she moved to New York where she studied dance (and earned her bachelor's degree) at Sarah Lawrence College.
 There she was a student of the famed dance composition teacher Bessie Schönberg.
-In New York she also studied at the Martha Graham Studio, with Margy Jenkins and at the Merce Cunningham Studio, performed with Meredith Monk and Anne Wilson, taught children with Marilyn Wood at Downtown Community School and worked as the editorial assistant at Dance Magazine for Lydia Joel and Doris Hering.
-She was their editorial assistant from 1967-1969.
+In New York she also studied at the Martha Graham Studio, with Margy Jenkins and at the Merce Cunningham Studio, performed with Meredith Monk and Anne Wilson, taught children with Marilyn Wood at Downtown Community School and worked as the editorial assistant at Dance Magazine for Lydia Joel and Doris Hering from 1967-1969.

 She has continued her ballet training with Bonnie Mathis and Lirena Branitsky and takes company class with the James Sewell Ballet, Alexander Technique with Elizabeth Garren, Pilates (she began under the renowned Carola Trier in New York and especially appreciates studying with Susan Salk and Ney Forseca when in California).
 She continues her yoga practice with Kevin Kortan.
 She also continues to choreograph, collaborate with her longtime arts partner David Harris and other artists, and create new programming.

-"An All-Weather Scene, Dance is Thrilling in Minneapolis and St. Paul" by Linda Shapiro, in Dance Magazine, January 2012, p 66-72.
+"An All-Weather Scene: Dance is thriving in Minneapolis and St. Paul," by Linda Shapiro, Dance Magazine January 2012. pp 66-76.

-Watch Judith discuss the growth of dance in Minnesota from the 1950s to today in Minnesota Playlist.
+Watch Judith discuss the growth of dance in Minnesota from the 1950s to today in Minnesota Playlist, 2009.